NatTuck/khoury-ntuck/courses/2020/01/cs5600/notes/02-assembly/notes.md

  - It had a 8-bit data bus connecting it to memory and maybe other stuff.
    - That means a processor and RAM connected by 8 wires.
 (10 wires?)
    - ++++++ DRAW PICTURE ++++++
- - How much RAM can we address with 8 bits?
+ - With an 8 bit memory address, you can have up to 256 bytes of RAM.
  - In addtion to RAM, this system gives us another place to put stuff called registers.
 For an 8-bit processor, each register is 8 bits.
    * CPU instructions can operate directly on registers without needing to